Code-Institute-Submissions/how-till-spake-norn-irish/TESTING.md

   - Created an account
   - Logged in to their account
   - Logged out of their account
-  - Successfully dded a word to the dictionary
+  - Successfully added a word to the dictionary
   - Successfully edited a word in the dictionary
   - Successfully deleted a word in the dictionary